10 things I wish I knew before going to Montenegro

 8. The portions in the cafe

-Being in the country for some time, you can notice some slowness and moderation in the locals' actions.
+After being in the country for some time, you can notice some slowness and moderation in the actions of Montenegro people.
 A Montenegrin will never be in a hurry and will never do any thoughtless act; rushing is definitely not about them.
 Before solving a problem, it is customary to carefully consider all ways to overcome it with the least losses.
 That's what Montenegro is all about.
 The sea, mountains, air, landscapes contribute to relaxation and grace.

-When buying souvenirs, choose what is prepared and produced directly in Montenegro.
-The most popular among tourists is alpine honey with nuts, local wine "Vranac", olive oil, national caps "Kapa", ceramic dishes, icons and candles from holy places.
+When buying souvenirs, choose from what is prepared and produced in Montenegro country.
+The most popular among tourists are alpine honey with nuts, local wine "Vranac", olive oil, national cap "Kapa", ceramic dishes, icons, and candles from holy places.

 We have described 10 facts about Montenegro to know before travel to Montenegro.
 You will be lucky to see the rest on the spot; after which you will forever become an ardent admirer of this extraordinary country.